metagenlab/zAMP/docs/pages/ref_DB_preprocessing.rst

 Working directory
 =======================================================================

-To execute the pipeline place yourself in any directory but preferably not in the directory pipeline.
-It does not have to be where the input reference database files are, nor where you desire to save the output (these locations are defined in the `config file`_ .)
+To execute the pipeline place yourself in any directory, but preferably not in the directory pipeline.
+It does not have to be where the input reference database files are, nor where you desire to save the output (these locations will be defined in the `config file`_ .)

 *for instance*::